 One day in the third year when homework was handed in, I loved homework (NOT), so had read the question and wrote the answer.
 Mr Webb then accused me of cheating by writing the answers from the list in the back.
 Blind Freddy would see that if I did that, it would seem more likely to be tidy and the required working out alongside.

 Still, he insisted on embarrassing me in front of the class, vocalising a question and expecting an answer.
-Of course, I have difficulty with spoken problems combined with being embarrassed so I didn’t answer.
-He grabbed my neck which triggered a brush-off from me, which he then retaliated.
+Of course, I have difficulty with spoken problems combined with being embarrassed, so I didn’t answer.
+He grabbed my neck, triggering a brush-off from me, he then retaliated.

 I obtained my Intermediate certificate with only one subject missing (Maths 2).
 Not the last schooling as I started an apprenticeship the next year.